 Mojo is a free online mortgage broker who will:

 For example, if you’re buying a £400,000 property, you’d need a deposit (or equity) of £40,000 to have an LTV of 90%.
 The remaining £360,000 would be lent to you by the mortgage provider.

 A 90% LTV mortgage is where the buyer provides a deposit of 10% of the property value and gets a mortgage loan for the remaining 90% of the value.

 LTV (loan-to-value) refers to the ratio between how much loan you need to buy a property vs. how much it is worth.
 With a 90% LTV, the ratio between the mortgage and the deposit is 90:10.

-As a first-time buyer with a 90% LTV, you’ll have access to mortgage products with more competitive interest rates (that could save you thousands of pounds in interest payments) than 95 and 100% mortgages.
+Yes, you can.
+As a buyer with a 90% LTV, you’ll have access to mortgage products with more competitive interest rates (that could save you thousands of pounds in interest payments) than 95% and 100% (no deposit) mortgages.